Pen – FrøyaRingen (NYTEK23)

 7.4 Inspection and maintenance of pen

-Area / component | Check point | Method (GVI/NVI/DC/MR) | Description of inspection | Specification | Monthly | Every 3rd month | Yearly |
+Area/ component | Check point | Method (GVI/NVI/ DC/MR) | Description of inspection | Spec. | Mthly. | Yearly |

-Floating tubes | Checked for damage and wear | GVI | Check floating tubes for cuts, cracks* and breakage | All floating tubes | X | X | |
+Floating pipes | Checked for damage and wear | GVI | Check floating pipes for cuts, cracks* and breakage | All floating pipes | X | X |

-Mooring brackets | Integrity of brackets | GVI | Check if mooring lug ear is bent or has a breakage | All mooring brackets | X | X | |
+Mooring brackets | Integrity of brackets | GVI | Check if mooring lug ear is bent or has a breakage | All mooring brackets | X | X |

-Mooring brackets | Integrity of brackets | GVI / NVI | Check mooring brackets with bushings for deformations. | All mooring brackets | X | ||
+Mooring brackets | Integrity of brackets | GVI / NVI | Check mooring brackets with bushings for deformations. | All mooring brackets | X | |

-Steel and plastic brackets | Integrity of brackets | GVI / NVI | Check brackets with bushings for deformations/cracks | All relevant brackets | X | ||
+Steel and plastic brackets | Integrity of brackets | GVI / NVI | Check brackets with bushings for deformations/cracks | All relevant brackets | X | |

-Handrails/handrail posts | Possible defects/damages | GVI / NVI | Check for breakage in handrails.
-Check handrail posts for damages. | All handrails and handrail posts | X | ||
+Handrails/ handrail posts | Possible defects/damages | GVI / NVI | Check for breakage in handrails.
+Check handrail posts for damages. | All handrails and handrail posts | X | |

-Steel rod/chain | Integrity of load bearing structure | GVI / MR | Check if rod/chain/rope in load bearing system is tight and free for deformation or breakage | Check the entire load bearing structure | X | X | |
+Steel rod system/chain | Integrity of load bearing structure | GVI / NVI / MR | Check if rod/chain/rope in load bearing system is tight and free for deformation or breakage.
+The load bearing system MUST be retightened 3 months after the new pen is installed at the site. *This is followed by retightening during the yearly control if necessary. | Check the entire load bearing structure | X | X |

-Rod bolt/nut | Possible defects/damages | GVI / MR | Check if rod bolt/nut in the load bearing structure is intact.
-REPLACE BOLT AND NUT IF ANY BOLTS ARE LOOSE. | All bolts/nuts | X | ||
+Rod bolt/nut | Possible defects/damages | GVI / NVI | Check if rod bolt/nut in the load bearing structure is intact.
+REPLACE BOLT AND NUT IF ANY BOLTS ARE LOOSE. | All bolts/nuts | X | |

-GVI = General Visual Inspection NVI = Near Visual Inspection DC = Dimension Control MR = Modification/Replacement |
+GVI = General Visual Inspection NVI = Near Visual Inspection DC = Dimension Control MR = Modification/ Replacement |

 *If the distance between 2 brackets has decreased by more than 20%, rods on the opposite side of the pen must be replaced with chain.
 This chain must be tightened until the chain on the opposite side is tight.